Fourier Series Guided Design of Quantum Convolutional Neural Networks for Enhanced Time Series Forecasting: Conclusion

-In this study, we leverage the theoretical insights from \cite{fourier}, \cite{fourier2}, \cite{expressibility}, and \cite{barren} to evaluate the performance of four different ansatz, considering practicality in training with real datasets.
-While numerous ansatz and qubit combinations exist, exploring all permutations is beyond the scope of this work, and results may vary with different datasets.
-Nevertheless, key conclusions can be drawn from our findings.\\
+In this study, we take the theoretical insights from \cite{fourier, fourier2,expressibility,barren} to evaluate the performance of four different ansatz, considering practicality in training with real datasets.
+Numerous ansatz and qubit combinations exist and exploring all cases is beyond the scope of this work.
+Also, the results may vary with different datasets.
+Nevertheless, some key conclusions can be drawn from our findings.\\

-Contrary to the condition emphasized in \cite{fourier2} that $N_p>\nu$ is necessary, our results suggest that a limited number of trainable parameters can yield Fourier functions of higher degrees, underscoring the remarkable expressive power of quantum circuits.
-This observation is particularly pertinent in terms of training times and offers insight into why previous works achieved good results with few parameters might be successful.
+Contrary to the condition emphasized in \cite{fourier2} that $N_p>\nu$ is necessary, our results suggest that a limited number of trainable parameters can be capable to produce Fourier functions of higher degrees.
+This is an indicative of the remarkable expressive power of quantum circuits.
+This observation is particularly relevant in terms of training times and also offers insight into why previous works achieved good results with few parameters.
 Further work needs to be done to provide more information about why few trainable parameters are capable of producing higher degree Fourier series than expected.\\

-By analyzing the problem of quantum 1D convolution in the context of Fourier transforms, it was possible to design the architecture in a form in which data is reuploaded, which lead to significantly improved results.
+By analyzing the problem of quantum 1D convolution in the context of Fourier transforms, it was possible to design the architecture in a form in which data is reuploaded (\textit{parallel} and \textit{super parallel} architectures), which lead to significantly improved results.
 This improvement can be infered from the theory presented in \cite{fourier} and \cite{fourier2}, where they also pointed time series as a natural application to their work.
-Employing a super-parallel structure proves more effective than reuploading the data an equivalent number of times in a parallel structure.
-The significance of data reuploading might not have been evident solely from an expressibility analysis: it only becomes apparent when considering accessible coefficients, and the superiority of the super-parallel approach cannot be inferred from the coefficients but is noted when analyzing the expressibility.
-Then, it can be said that both parameters are complementary, emphasizing the importance of a comprehensive analysis when seeking an optimal ansatz.\\
+Employing a \textit{super parallel} structure proves more effective than reuploading the data an equivalent number of times in a \textit{parallel} structure.
+The significance of data reuploading might not have been evident solely from an expressivity analysis: it only becomes apparent when considering accessible coefficients, and the superiority of the \textit{super parallel} approach cannot be inferred from the coefficients, but is noted when analyzing the expressivity.
+Then, it can be said that both parameters are complementary, this emphasizes the importance of a comprehensive analysis to obtain an optimal ansatz.\\